cucumber/cucumber-java-skeleton/README.md

 When you override options with `-Dcucumber.options`, you will completely override whatever options are hard-coded in your `@CucumberOptions` or in the script calling `cucumber.api.cli.Main`.
-There is one exception to this rule, and that is the `--format` option.
-This will not _override_, but _add_ a formatter.
-The reason for this is to make it easier for 3rd party tools (such as Cucumber Pro) to automatically install new formatters by appending arguments to a `cucumber.properties` file.
+There is one exception to this rule, and that is the `--plugin` option.
+This will not _override_, but _add_ a plugin.
+The reason for this is to make it easier for 3rd party tools (such as [Cucumber Pro](https://cucumber.pro/)) to automatically configure additional plugins by appending arguments to a `cucumber.properties` file.

-You can read more about how this works on the [Cucumber-JVM Formatter for Cucumber Pro](https://github.com/cucumber-ltd/cucumber-pro-jvm) page.

-#### Run a subset of Features or Scenarios
+### Run a subset of Features or Scenarios

 Specify a particular scenario by *line* (and use the pretty format)

-    -Dcucumber.options="classpath:skeleton/belly.feature:4 --format pretty"
+    -Dcucumber.options="classpath:skeleton/belly.feature:4 --plugin pretty"

 This works because Maven puts `./src/test/resources` on your `classpath`.
 You can also specify files to run by filesystem path:

-    -Dcucumber.options="src/test/resources/skeleton/belly.feature:4 --format pretty"
+    -Dcucumber.options="src/test/resources/skeleton/belly.feature:4 --plugin pretty"

 You can also specify what to run by *tag*:

-    -Dcucumber.options="--tags @bar --format pretty"
+    -Dcucumber.options="--tags @bar --plugin pretty"

-#### Running only the scenarios that failed in the previous run
+### Running only the scenarios that failed in the previous run

     -Dcucumber.options="@target/rerun.txt"

 This works as long as you have the `rerun` formatter enabled.

-#### Specify a different formatter:
+### Specify a different formatter:

 For example a JUnit formatter:

-    -Dcucumber.options="--format junit:target/cucumber-junit-report.xml"
+    -Dcucumber.options="--plugin junit:target/cucumber-junit-report.xml"